 As you are preparing to incorporate, keep in mind the following requirements specific to California.
-Your specialist will help you tailor articles of incorporation to your state.

 - Number: As set forth in the bylaws, but a minimum of three required once shares are issued.
 Only one is required if only one shareholder, only two required if two shareholders.

 - Quorum: Majority of directors, unless bylaws state otherwise, but no less than one third.

 - President, Secretary, Chief Financial Officer required.
 Can all be the same person.

 - Required: Yes.

 - Action by written consent: Allowed if enough shareholders consent to equal the number required to take action by vote.

 - Qualifications: N/A